saksham-jain/Whatsapp-Bot-for-Spotify/README.md

 * 2) Install the required gems - bundle install
 * 3) Type **bundle exec figaro install** to install some additional files required
 * 4) Add SPOTIFY_KEY, SPOTIFY_SECRET, SPOTIFY_USER_ID, SPOTIFY_USER_TOKEN, SPOTIFY_USER_REFRESH_TOKEN in application.yml file
-First two values you will get from App you have created on spotify and other three you need to get by running server using **rails s** and click on **Sign in with Spotify** option and follow the procedure there
+First two values you will get from App you have created on spotify and other three you need to get by running server using **rails s** and setup ngrok.
+Add the [ngrok_link]/twilio/messages in WHEN A MESSAGE COMES IN on https://www.twilio.com/console/sms/whatsapp/sandbox and open ngrok link into your browser and click on **Sign in with Spotify** option and follow the procedure there

 Follow **Requirements to just try the app and suggest me your favorite songs via this app** to setup whatsapp bot and then you are good to go for your Spot_Search app